SPDUK/cra-boilerplate/README.md

   - "editor.formatOnSave": false,

   - Prettier plugin is not needed, but if you have problems getting it to auto format on save you can enable prettier.
+  - Linebreak style is set to Windows CRLF // change with  "linebreak-style": 0, in .eslintrc